 Our philosophy and farming practices

 Growing food for people is a privilege and to grow it responsibly is an art.
 We aim to provide our community with a wholesome and quality alternative to industrial food.
 At Slice of Heaven Farm, we grow food from living soil, which means we add more than we take away.
-We do this by amending with compost and using minimal tillage on our permanent bed systems.
+We do this by adding compost to all our growing rows to build up the soil.

 Biodiversity is the secret to nature’s success on this planet.
 We intend to mimic nature as closely as possible in our farming practices.
 This means growing things other than just vegetables.
 Flowers, trees, and herbs are just a few elements of our farm landscape that give refuge to birds and insects.
 We also purposefully leave portions of our farm wild to leave habitat for wild companions.
 With the encouragement of as many life forms as possible, we may lose some crops but we enter a sustainable balance that is healthy and naturally occurring.